 CASH DASH · 2025

-Role : Lead Product Designer · Team : 2 PM, 1 Engineer, 1 QA · Timeline : 10 weeks · Platform : Mobile (Web)
+Role : Lead Product Designer · Team : 2 PM, 1 Engineer, 1 QA · Timeline : 10 weeks · Platform : Mobile + Desktop (Web)

 Cash Dash

-There was no existing game to learn from.
+There was no existing product to learn from.
 No UX pattern to borrow.
 Just a mechanic nobody had designed before — and 10 weeks to ship it.

-The product was built around a mechanic no one had shipped before: variable pricing where your choice determines your upside, and the value available decreases in real time with every action taken.
+The product introduced a mechanic no one had shipped before: variable pricing where your choice determines your upside, and the value available decreases in real time with every action taken.
 Users needed to understand what they were buying, what it was worth right now, and that the value was actively falling — all simultaneously, all without instruction.

 I led end-to-end design — from first principles to shipped product — including pushing back on the brief, negotiating technical constraints, and making calls with incomplete information under timeline pressure.